atxsinn3r/EyeDiff/README.md

 # EyeDiff

-Please Note: This is currently a proof-of-concept, and is still being worked on.

 ## Description

-Originally this was designed to allow our pentesters to be able to go through EyeWitness results automatically, and more quickly identify important targets.
+Originally this was designed to allow our pentesters to be able to go through EyeWitness results, and identify important targets automatically.

-Once the important targets are identified, these pentesters can use shared notes to help them engage these remote machines, which make them more productive.
+Once the important targets have been identified, the pentesters can use shared notes to help them engage these remote machines.
+Ideally, notes may allow these people to perform on a similar quality level, and hopefully more productive.

 If you don't know what EyeWitness is, see: https://github.com/ChrisTruncer/EyeWitness